WICG/trust-token-api/README.md

 ```

-The SRR will be added as a new request header `Sec-Signed-Redemption-Record`.
+The RR will be added as a new request header `Sec-Redemption-Record`.
 This option to Fetch is only usable in the top-level document.
-If there are no SRRs available, the request header will be omitted.
+If there are no RRs available, the request header will be omitted.

+### Extension: Trust Token Versioning

+In order to allow multiple versions of Trust Token to be supported in the ecosystem, issuers include the version of the protocol (i.e. "TrustTokenV1") in their key commitments via the "protocol_version" field, and that is included in Trust Token requests via the Sec-Trust-Token-Version header.
+Trust Token operations should not be performed with issuers configured with an unknown protocol version.

 ### Extension: Trust-Bound Keypair and Request Signing

-An additional extension to the Trust Attestation allows us to ensure the integrity of the SRR, fetch data, and other headers by associating the SRR with a public/private keypair on the browser.
-This integrity allows the SRR and signed data to be passed around via third parties while preventing manipulation of the data.
+An additional extension to the Trust Attestation allows us to ensure the integrity of the RR, fetch data, and other headers by associating the RR with a public/private keypair on the browser.
+This integrity allows the RR and signed data to be passed around via third parties while preventing manipulation of the data.
 This is particularly useful in cases like ads and CDNs where the intermediary parties may not be fully trusted.
-This keypair is bound to the SRR (and the original token redemption) so that the browser can sign arbitrary request data with the private key and transfer trust to the request from the token.
+This keypair is bound to the RR (and the original token redemption) so that the browser can sign arbitrary request data with the private key and transfer trust to the request from the token.

-In order to achieve this, the browser generates the public/private keypair at redemption time, and includes the hash of the public key in the redemption request to the token issuer, which is also included in the `ClientData` portion of the SRR.
+In order to achieve this, the browser generates the public/private keypair at redemption time, and includes the hash of the public key in the redemption request to the token issuer, which can be included in the `ClientData` portion of the RR.
 The keypair is then stored in new first-party storage only accessible via these APIs.

-An additional parameter to the Fetch API then allows the browser to include a signature over the SRR, request data, and additional request headers (specified using a new opt-in header), using the browser's private key associated with the SRR:
+An additional parameter to the Fetch API then allows the browser to include a signature over the RR, request data, and additional request headers (specified using a new opt-in header), using the browser's private key associated with the RR:

 ```
 fetch(<resource-url>, {
   ...
   trustToken: {
-    type: 'send-srr',
+    type: 'send-rr',
     issuer: <issuer>,
     refreshPolicy: {none, refresh}
     signRequestData: include | omit | headers-only,
     includeTimestampHeader: false | true,
     additionalSignedHeaders: <headers>
   }
-  headers: new Headers({'Signed-Headers': 'sec-signed-redemption-record, sec-time'}) ...
+  headers: new Headers({'Signed-Headers': 'sec-redemption-record, sec-time'}) ...
 });
 ```

-If `signRequestData` is `include`, then the browser will sign over the request data with the private key associated with the Signed Redemption Record.
+If `signRequestData` is `include`, then the browser will sign over the request data with the private key associated with the Redemption Record.
 It will sign over the entire URL, POST body, public key, and any headers included in the `Signed-Headers` request header.
 If `signRequestData` is `headers-only`, we will only sign over those in `Signed-Headers`.
 If `includeTimestampHeader` is set, we will add a new header to the request `Sec-Time` with the current client time (which can optionally be added to `Signed-Headers`).
 Any headers included in `additionalSignedHeaders` will also be appended to `Signed-Headers`.
 Additionally we will limit the size of POST bodies that can be sent via this API when signed, to prevent having to buffer the entire body in memory.
 To do this, we can (aligning as close as possible to the model in the [Signed Exchanges](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#rfc.section.3.2) spec) create a canonical [CBOR](https://cbor.io) representation of the resource URL, public key, and headers, of a form similar to:

 ```
 {
   'destination': 'example.test',
-  'sec-signed-redemption-record': <SRR>,
+  'sec-redemption-record': <RR>,
   'sec-time': <high-resolution client timestamp>
   'public-key': <pk>,
 }